- Methods and technologies

 In addition, Dr. Divi is the co-program director and contact person for funding opportunities on Assay Validation of High Quality Markers for Clinical Studies in Cancer (PAR-20-313 and PAR-20-314), Co-infection and Cancer (PAR 23-055 and PAR-23-056), and the NIH Bioengineering Research Partnerships Program (PAR-22-242 and PAR-22-243).

-He joined EGRP in 2008 from NCI's intramural Laboratory of Cancer Biology and Genetics.
-Since 1997, he had been a member of the Laboratory's Carcinogen-DNA Interactions Section, where he focused on understanding the genotoxicity of cisplatin, tamoxifen, PHIP, and benzo(a)pyrene, as well as the mitochondrial toxicity of antiretroviral drugs.
-A significant portion of Dr. Divi's work focused on identification of molecular biomarkers, development of methods, and validation of those markers through intra- and interlaboratory collaborations.
-He used these biomarkers in collaborative studies that assessed risk in humans and animal models.
+Dr. Divi joined EGRP in 2008 from NCI's intramural Laboratory of Cancer Biology and Genetics.
+Since 1997, he had been a member of the Laboratory's Carcinogen-DNA Interactions Section, where he focused on understanding the genotoxicity and carcinogenicity of cisplatin, tamoxifen, PHIP, and polycyclic aromatic hydrocarbons, as well as the mitochondrial toxicity of antiretroviral drugs.
+A significant portion of Dr. Divi's work focused on identification of molecular markers, development of methods and technologies for the markers, and validation of those markers through intra- and interlaboratory collaborations.
+He used these molecular markers in collaborative studies that assessed risk in humans and animal models.

 Prior to joining NCI, Dr. Divi worked for four years at the National Center for Toxicological Research, which is the research arm of the U.S. Food and Drug Administration (FDA), in Jefferson, AR.
 Here he conducted research on the antithyroid activity of drugs and environmental toxicants.
 He also worked for a year on an International Atomic Energy Agency project on health effects of trace elements.